Becoming A Section 8 Landlord: A Guide

 Here are some benefits you might enjoy by becoming a Section 8 landlord:

-• Guaranteed payments: Rent is generally guaranteed since the PHA pays the approved voucher amount directly.
-That guarantees a consistent income.
+- Guaranteed payments: Rent is generally guaranteed since the PHA pays the approved voucher amount directly.

-• Low vacancy rates: The demand for Section 8 housing is usually higher than the supply, so units fill quickly.
-Residents also tend to stay as tenants longer.
+- Low vacancy rates: The demand for Section 8 housing is usually higher than the supply, so units fill quickly.
+Residents also tend to stay longer.

 Here are some drawbacks to consider before becoming a Section 8 landlord:

-• Local PHA bureaucracy: Landlords have to comply with their local PHA, which requires some extra work and communication.
+- Local PHA bureaucracy: Landlords must comply with their local PHA, which requires extra work and communication.

 The Bottom Line: Section 8 Is An Important Market With Much To Offer Participating Landlords